benhosmer/git-for-absolute-beginners/README.md

 To prepare for this, you should:

 1. [Install](http://git-scm.com/download) git for your operating system of choice.
-2. Set up a [github](https://github.com/join)account.
+2. Set up a [github](https://github.com/join) account.
 (We'll use this to work on a sample project.

 We'll use a [demonstration](https://github.com/benhosmer/git-for-absolute-beginners) that we all can interact with during the webinar.